Amid a year of debate over inequity and police violence, Trump and Biden spar over race

 Biden went first and said he did, referencing his daughter’s career as a social worker and his childhood in a neighborhood that was “90 percent African American.”
 He echoed the sentiments shared in many conversations across the country.

 “I never had to tell my daughter if she’s pulled over . . . for a traffic stop, put both hands on top of the wheel and don’t reach for the glove box because someone may shoot you,” Biden said.
-“But a Black parent, no matter how wealthy or how poor they are, has to teach their child: When you’re walking down the street, don’t have a hoodie on . . .
+“But a Black parent, no matter how wealthy or how poor they are, has to teach their child: When you’re walking down the street, don’t have a hoodie on. . . .
 If you get pulled over: ‘Yes, sir.
 No, sir.’
 Hands on top of the wheel.”

 When it was Trump’s turn, he said he understood why Black parents fear for their children — “I do,” he said — then pointed to Biden’s involvement in the 1994 crime bill that critics say led to a large increase in the number of Black men incarcerated, which is one reason many Black Lives Matter activists have been skeptical of Biden.
 Later in the debate, Biden would say, as he has before, that the legislation was “a mistake.”

-Trump then declared: “Nobody has done more for the Black community than Donald Trump . . . with the exception of Abraham Lincoln, possible exception, but the exception of Abraham Lincoln.
+Trump then declared: “Nobody has done more for the Black community than Donald Trump . . . with the exception of Abraham Lincoln — possible exception — but the exception of Abraham Lincoln.
 Nobody has done what I’ve done.
 Criminal justice reform.
 Obama and Joe didn’t do it.
 I don’t even think they tried because they had no chance at doing it.”

 Trump listed things that he has done for the Black community — including, he says, reforming the criminal justice system, investing in minority businesses and saving historically Black colleges and universities.
 Few analysts would agree that the list would constitute the most a president has done for Black Americans since Lincoln oversaw the end of slavery.